YouTube execs due in Japan next week to talk copyright

 JASRAC sent the original complaint, which carried its signature along with that of 22 other companies and groups.
 Among the signatories were all of Japan’s TV networks, the Motion Picture Producers’ Association of Japan, the Recording Industry Association of Japan and Yahoo Japan.

-in the original letter that YouTube make it easier and quicker for content to be removed once it has been identified as violating copyright, and for the company to make it tougher for users to upload copyrighted material.
+The complainants are unhappy about the amount of their content available on YouTube.
+They demanded in the original letter that YouTube make it easier and quicker for content to be removed once it has been identified as violating copyright, and for the company to make it tougher for users to upload copyrighted material.

-responded to the complaint in mid-December and said they could visit Japan to discuss the issue.
+YouTube responded to the complaint in mid-December and said they could visit Japan to discuss the issue.
 The letter indicated that YouTube is keen to work with the content providers because it is interested in starting a business in Japan, according to JASRAC.

-followed YouTube’s deletion of just under 30,000 files that violated the copyright of Japanese rights holders.
+The December complaint followed YouTube’s deletion of just under 30,000 files that violated the copyright of Japanese rights holders.
 The files were discovered during a five-day audit of YouTube in October.
 However, as soon as the files were deleted, new unauthorized content started appearing.